-The Environmental Protection Agency is planning to submit an information collection request (ICR) “Registration of Fuels and Fuel Additives—Requirements for Manufacturers” (EPA ICR No. 0309.14, OMB Control No. 2060-0150) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.).
+The Environmental Protection Agency is planning to submit an information collection request (ICR) “Registration of Fuels and Fuel Additives—Requirements for Manufacturers” (EPA ICR No. 0309.15, OMB Control No. 2060-0150) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA).
 Before doing so, EPA is soliciting public comments on specific aspects of the proposed information collection as described below.
-This is a proposed extension of the ICR, which is currently approved through September 30, 2013.
-An Agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+This is a proposed extension of the ICR, which is currently approved through October 31, 2019.
+An Agency Start Printed Page 14937may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

 Start Further Info

 James W. Caldwell, Compliance Division, Office of Transportation and Air Quality, Mail Code 6405A, Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460; telephone number: (202) 343-9303; fax number: (202) 343-2800; email address: email@example.com.

 End Further Info

 Supporting documents which explain in detail the information that EPA will be collecting are available in the public docket for this ICR.
 The docket can be viewed online at www.regulations.gov or in person at the EPA Docket Center, WJC West, Room 3334, 1301 Constitution Ave.
 NW, Washington, DC.
 The telephone number for the Docket Center is 202-566-1744.
 For additional information about EPA's public docket, visit http://www.epa.gov/dockets.